-LiteDB is a lightweight, open-source embedded NoSQL database, available in C# for use in our .NET applications.
+LiteDB is an open-source, lightweight, embedded NoSQL database, available in C# for use in our .NET applications.

-It is an interesting option to add to a project when we need to store relatively small amounts of data, but do not want to use a “big” database like SQL Server or MongoDB, nor work with JSON files.
+It’s an interesting option to add to a project when we need to store relatively small amounts of data, but we don’t want to use a “big” database like SQL Server or MongoDB, nor work with JSON files.

-LiteDB is a document-oriented embedded NoSQL database, which is simple and easy to use.
-Its API has been designed to be similar to MongoDB, and it is compatible with LINQ.
+LiteDB is an embedded, document-oriented NoSQL database that focuses on being simple and easy to use.
+Its API is designed to be similar to MongoDB’s and is LINQ compatible.

-In general, LiteDB is suitable for small and medium-sized applications, without user concurrency requirements.
-For example, when you create a console application that only you will use, and you need to store data quickly and easily.
+In general, LiteDB is suitable for small to medium-sized applications without high concurrency requirements.
+For example, when you create a console application that only you will use, and you need to save data quickly and easily.

-It is entirely developed in C#, with no external dependencies.
-It has been optimized to be very lightweight, the entire file occupies less than 450Kb.
+It’s a development entirely done in C#, with no external dependencies.
+It has been optimized to be very lightweight; the complete file is less than 450Kb.

-On the other hand, in the same project, a small tool is provided, LiteDB Studio, to manage the data stored in the database.
+On the other hand, the same project provides a small tool, LiteDB Studio, to manage the data we have stored in the database.

 It is compatible with .NET Framework 4.5 or higher, and .NET Standard 1.3 and 2.0.